S3ler/example-mqtt-sn-gateway/README.md

 This is an example implementation of the [core components](https://github.com/S3ler/core-mqtt-sn-gateway) for the mqtt-sn gateway.
 There is no functionality implemented.
 It shall only give an example structure on how to start implementing the gateway for your hardware.

 ## Implementation notes
 Basically this project only provides non functional implementation of the 5 interface classes, namely SocketInterface, MqttMessageHandlerInterface, System, LoggerInterface and PersistenceInterface.
-For the documentation of the interfaces see the [core-mqtt-sn-gateway](https://github.com/S3ler/core-mqtt-sn-gateway) project
+For the documentation of the interfaces see the [core-mqtt-sn-gateway](https://github.com/S3ler/core-mqtt-sn-gateway) project.

 ![SocketInheritance](doc/SocketInheritance.png)